How to look for Royal grants in letters patent and charters from 1199

 You may sometimes find petitions for grants in:

 - Ancient Petitions within SC 8.
-Search by keyword (for example, sheep or sheep AND grant) within SC 8 using advanced search.
+Use the search box within SC 8 to search by keyword (for example, sheep or sheep AND grant)

 - the various State Papers series (SP)